 In the list below, our consultants in company registration in Mexico have prepared a short presentation on basic taxes and tax laws:

-- the withholding tax on royalties varies from 25% to 40%, when they are paid to nonresident entities;
+• the withholding tax on royalties is charged at rates of 10% or 15%, when they are paid to nonresident entities;

 What are the compliance obligations in Mexico?